The immediate and long-term impact of legal services can be life-changing…or even life-saving.

 ABA Free Legal Answers

-Through corporate and law firm gifts, ABAFreeLegalAnswers.org connects lawyers with low-income clients with civil legal questions online.
-In more than two years, over 50,000 questions have been submitted through this virtual legal clinic and more than 5,000 pro bono attorneys have registered to volunteer.
+ABAFreeLegalAnswers.org connects lawyers with low-income clients with civil legal questions online.
+In nearly three years, over 60,000 questions have been submitted through this virtual legal clinic and more than 6,000 pro bono attorneys have registered to volunteer.
 This platform serves thousands nationwide and also helps address the justice crisis in rural America where a disproportionate percentage of people live in poverty.
 Online interaction eliminates rural families having to travel long distances to find a lawyer or be constrained by legal aid office hours.Make Your Gift - DONATE NOW

 Every dollar that you give sustains current legal services in place or expands the scope of work already being accomplished.